2001 French Grand Prix: Practice

-Coulthard was quicker in the second practice session and recorded the day's fastest lap of 1 minute and 14.935 seconds.
-Eddie Irvine had increased pace in his Jaguar and he went second and Villeneuve was third.
+Coulthard was quicker in the second practice session held later in the afternoon and recorded the day's fastest lap of 1:14.935 late in the session.
+Irvine had increased pace in his Jaguar and he went second and Villeneuve was third.
 Fourth was Häkkinen and the Williams pair of Ralf Schumacher and Montoya placed fifth and sixth.
 Michael Schumacher, Jaguar's Pedro de la Rosa, Trulli and Barrichello were in positions seven to ten.
 Jos Verstappen's engine failed in his Arrows A22 on the pit lane straight and he took over his teammate Enrique Bernoldi's Arrows car for the final 20 minutes of the session.
-An unstable rear caused Panis to pirouette into the gravel trap at the Adelaide hairpin.
-As Räikkönen exited the pit lane, the front wing on his car detached, causing him to oversteer through the gravel trap at Estoril corner and shattering the front wing.
+An unstable rear caused Panis to spin into the gravel trap at the Adelaide hairpin early in the session.
+As Räikkönen exited the pit lane, the front wing on his car detached, causing him to oversteer through the gravel trap at Estoril corner at high speed and shattering the front wing.

 It continued to be hot and clear for Saturday morning's two practice sessions.
-Michael Schumacher increased the performance of his car and was fastest in the third practice session with a lap of 1 minute and 13.729 seconds.
+Michael Schumacher increased the performance of his car and was fastest in the third practice session with a lap of 1:13.729 he set late in the session.
 He was 0.406 seconds clear of Coulthard in second and third was Ralf Schumacher.
 Barrichello was fourth-fastest, ahead of Montoya and Trulli in fifth and sixth places.
 Frentzen, Panis, Villeneuve and Räikkönen followed in the top ten.
 No incidents were reported during the session although Häkkinen did not record a timed lap.
 Although he did not improve his lap time Michael Schumacher remained quickest in the fourth practice session, with Ralf Schumacher in second.
 The two McLarens were third and fourth – Coulthard ahead of Häkkinen – with Trulli improving to fifth and Barrichello fell to sixth.
-Montoya was seventh-fastest, Sauber's Nick Heidfeld placed eighth, Irvine came ninth and Räikkönen duplicated his third practice session result in tenth ahead of qualifying.
+Montoya was seventh-fastest, Sauber's Nick Heidfeld placed eighth, Irvine came ninth and Räikkönen duplicated his third practice session result in tenth position.